auroshreedash05/HR_Analytics_Dashboard/README.md

 - Does less salary get the more churn of employees?
 ### 💡Key Insights
 - Out of 15k employee 3571 (23.81%) are left the company.
+- 6.67 out of 10 is the average satisfaction rate of employee who stayed in the company